How to Prepare for Hurricanes When You Live a Few Hundred Miles Inland

 Their prediction has it reaching us Friday instead of Thursday.
 Personally, I plan to have everything in place by Wednesday.
 You just never know when it comes to Mother Nature.

-How you should prepare for Hurricane Florence depends where you live.
+How you should prepare for a hurricane depends where you live.

-If you live on the coast and discover that Florence is indeed a Category 5, your best option is to evacuate.
+If you live on the coast and discover that the storm headed your way is indeed a Category 5, your best option is to evacuate.
 A Category 5 is nothing to mess around with.
 In fact, evacuations may well be mandatory.

 If you are going to leave, do so before everyone else is panicking to get out of the way of the hurricane.
 If you are going to evacuate, by making plans early, you can still reserve a hotel much further inland while some are still available.
 You can make plans to find one that is pet-friendly or find a kennel that will take your furbabies.
 If you wait until the last minute, you could end up in some unpleasant shelter.